camunda/camunda-docs/versioned_docs/version-8.1/self-managed/concepts/access-control/permissions.md

 id: permissions
 title: "Permissions"
 sidebar_label: "Permissions"
+description: "Permissions allow you to control the level of access a user or an application has to a particular component.
+Typically, this is providing read or write access."
 ---

 Permissions allow you to control the level of access a user or an application has to a particular component.
 Traditionally, this is often described as being able to provide "read" or "write" access.